andhyalv/AndhyAlv.github.io/Healthcare.md

 c) The most common procedures are Cardiology and Radiology visits, along with Surgery of the Thoracic and Vascular systems.

-d) The amount of patients that left the hospital faster than average after an emergency.
+d) A list of patients that left the hospital faster than average after an emergency.

 e) The number of patients who are African-American or have an "Up" to metformin.